xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 All notifications on the products low in stock and the store updates available are shown in the header of the Admin area as well as the notifications about new addons available in the App Store updates.

-When a new alert comes up the respected notification's icon in the header is highlighed with an orange circle at the top.
+When a new alert comes up the corresponding notification's icon in the header is highlighed with an orange circle at the top.
 To see the notifications it's ncessary to click on the icon and expand the menu.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Store Alerts</i>![admin-alerts.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/admin-alerts.png)</div>